hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

 2. Corgi working on company tasks♥♥
-    - Corgi working on mahube.morwebcms.com♥♥♥♥ #59
+    - Corgi working on mahube.morwebcms.com♥♥♥♥ #60
+        - Corgi fixing `Toll free ---` on navigation menu for Mahube♥♥♥♥
-        - Corgi completed fixings content blocks on `contact us` page for Mahube♥♥♥♥
+        - Corgi completed fixing content blocks on `contact us` page for Mahube♥♥♥♥
-        - Corgi completed fixings news slider for Mahube♥♥♥♥
+        - Corgi completed fixing news slider for Mahube♥♥♥♥
         - Corgi completed working on improving mobile menu for Mahube♥♥♥♥
         - Corgi completed working on generating map on `contact us` page for Mahube♥♥♥♥
         - Corgi completed working on `How to Get Help from Mahube-Otwa` on home page for Mahube♥♥♥♥